 Healthcare organizations and surgeons seeking accreditation by SRC undergo a rigorous site inspection and self-assessment.
 This process includes physicians, nurses and administrators who are actively involved in the accredited program.
 The inspection is consultative and educational, presenting best practices to help an organization or surgeon improve its care and services.

-Additionally, SRC recognized nine NGMC physicians as Surgeons of Excellence in Robotic Surgery:
+Additionally, SRC recognized eight NGMC physicians as Surgeons of Excellence in Robotic Surgery:

 - Fernando Aycinena, MD, Longstreet Clinic